The San Antonio Korean Baptist Church English Ministry (SAKBCEM) is the English congregation of the San Antonio Korean Baptist Church.

 Thank you for stopping by to visit us.
 Here we want to give you an idea as to what to expect if you come to worship with us.

 Our services are held in a contemporary format, so you will have plenty of singing to go with the message.
-We utilize a praise band comprised of Pastor Jason and youth from the church.
+We utilize a praise band comprised of youth from the church.
 All services are in a casual setting, so please feel free to come dressed either casually, or if you feel like it, you can dress up.

 Sunday services are held at 9:30 for adults and teachers, but all are more than welcome to attend.
 At 11:00 we hold a youth service that is more structured for the youth, but again, all are welcome.